drvinceknight/drvinceknight.github.com/_posts/2024-09-02-creating-a-shared-directory-on-linux.md

 $ sudo groupadd jokeying
 ```

-Her I'm creating a group called `jokeying` (for a paper I'm working on).
+Here I'm creating a group called `jokeying` (for a paper I'm working on).

 ### Adding users to the new shared group